 Once you find an IT vendor who has what you need, do a little digging to find out if they are someone you can trust.
 Check out their about page on their website to see how long they have been in business and what their philosophy or mission is.
 Look for pages that describe how they work with you to see if they would make a good partner.

 You’ll also want to look off their website to get the full story.
 Are they active on social media?
 By looking at social sites like Facebook you can get a great understanding of their company culture.
-Also look for any reviews on popular sites like Google, Yelp or Spiceworks.
+Also, look for any reviews on popular sites like Google and Yelp.

 3. How are they qualified?

 An IT vendor should not just be sales people in the IT industry.
 Anyone helping you make IT purchases needs to have IT qualifications to be able to answer a broad range of questions and help advise you on how to achieve your technology goals.

 Find out how the IT vendor stays up-to-date with the continually evolving technology landscape and what standards they maintain for account representatives that you will be working with.
 If they have a services department, ask to see what technical certifications their engineers hold.

 This is one of the best ways to find out if an IT vendor is right for you.
 Ask to see case studies or current customer references who you can call and ask about their experience.
 They should be more than willing to provide these resources if they have great relationships with their clients.